-- Click ON-LINE to put a drive into the online state. - Click HOT SPARE to turn one or more drives into hot spares. - Click UNCONFIGURED to change the state of a drive from online to dead (a dead drive acts as though it is not even plugged in).
+- Click ON-LINE to put a drive into the online state. - Click HOT SPARE to turn one or more drives into hot spares. - Click UNCONFIGURED to change the state of a drive from online to dead (a dead UNCONFIGURED drive acts as though it is not even plugged in).
+This option is valid for TPM 1.0 to TPM 1.4; the UNCON FIGURED radio button has been removed in TPM 1.5 and later releases.